awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/6-r53arc-readiness/_index.en.md

 {{< img step-5a.png >}}

-Continue as per Step 3 above to create a Route 53 health check readiness check for the S3 website endpoints.
+Continue as per Step 3 above to create a Route 53 health check readiness check for the website ALB endpoints.
+Give it a name (e.g. `WebsiteEndpointReadinessCheck`( and choose resource type as "Route 53 health check":

 {{< img step-5b.png >}}

-Next, we’ll create a resource set and add the health checks.
+Next, we’ll create a resource set (name it e.g. `WebsiteEndpointResourceSet`) and add the Route 53 health checks ARNs.
 You’ll need to construct the ARNs as per [this reference](https://docs.aws.amazon.com/r53recovery/latest/dg/recovery-readiness.resource-types-arns.html).

 {{% notice note %}}